 Some baggage is too precious to let go of and they may carry it for their lifetime, whilst in pursuit of their final destination.

-Some baggage contains memories, of anger and hurt they are often the heaviest burdens to carry and will carry it around with them for years whilst in pursuit of their destination.
+Some baggage contains memories, full of anger and hurt, these are often the heaviest burdens to carry and will carry it around with them for years whilst in pursuit of their destination.